airbytehq/airbyte/airbyte-integrations/connectors/source-marketo/bootstrap.md

 Connector uses `createdAt` and `updatedAt` config for initial reports sync depend on connector and current date as an end data.

 Connector has `window_in_days` config which allows set the amount of days for each data-chunk begining from start_date.
 Default: 30 days.
 Max: 30 days.

+See [this](https://docs.airbyte.io/integrations/sources/marketo) link for the nuances about the connector.